RTÉ: Leo Varadkar says change needed at top of broadcaster

 RTÉ has been under pressure since it emerged in June that controversial payments amounting to €345,000 (£296,800) were made to its top presenter Ryan Tubridy.

-The former director general of RTÉ, Dee Forbes, resigned with immediate effect on 26 June over the payments.
+Dee Forbes resigned as director general with immediate effect on 26 June.

-Kevin Bakhurst has been appointed as the next director general of Ireland's national public broadcaster and is expected to outline his plans on Monday to "restore trust" in the organisation.

-Mr Varadkar said he understood Mr Bakhurst is "going to announce changes to the organisation on Monday, the way the management is structured and issues around conflicts of interest".
+On Saturday Mr Varadkar said he understood Mr Bakhurst's plans included changes to "the way the management is structured and issues around conflicts of interest".

 Mr Bakhurst met the Irish minister with responsibility for media, Catherine Martin, on Thursday.